9-8-7-6/cs-notes/parallel programming/part 3: gpu programming.md

 *   __constant__ : has the lifetime of an application is accessible from all the threads within the grid and from the host through the runtime library
 *   __shared__ : resides in the shared memory space of a thread block, has the lifetime of the block

+#### 6. Program Compilation

+*   Source files containing CUDA device code must be compiled via nvcc, NVCC separates host code and device code, compiling host code with a standard C/C++ compiler and device code through the CUDA compilation pipeline.
+Device code is typically compiled in two stages: first to PTX (a virtual ISA), and then to device-specific binary code (SASS).

 ### Development Workflow
 *   **API:** CUDA is the API for GPGPU (General-Purpose computing on Graphics Processing Units) programming.
 *   **Dual-Code Structure:** A typical CUDA application requires writing two parts: